MarcusWolschon/osmeditor4android/documentation/docs/markdown/en/Introduction.md

 Long press where you want the node to be or the way to start.
 You will see a black "cross hairs" symbol.
 Touching the same location again creates a new node, touching a location outside of the touch tolerance zone will add a way segment from the original position to the current position.

 Simply touch the screen where you want to add further nodes of the way.
 To finish, touch the final node twice.
-If the initial node is located on a way, the node will be inserted into the way automatically.
+If the initial and  end nodes are located on a way, they will be inserted into the way automatically.

 #### Moving a Node or Way